Cherry Tomato Cobbler

-Cherry Tomato Cobbler is an amazing casserole that’s wonderful for holiday baking.
+Cherry Tomato Cobbler is an amazing casserole that’s wonderful for holiday menus.

 Here’s what I did.

-Add a tablespoon or two of olive oil to a cast-iron skillet and heat over medium heat.
-Add diced onion.
-Saute until onion is tender.
-Set aside.
-I decided later to add diced leeks to this recipe and I’m so glad I did.
-I would have added them with the onions originally.
+Drizzle a tablespoon or two of olive oil to a skillet and heat over medium heat.
+Add diced onion and leeks.

 Spray a 9×13″ glass baking dish with olive oil cooking spray.
 Add tomato mixture.

-Add an Italian cheese blend of Parmesan, Romano and Asiago cheeses.
+Add six-cheese Italian cheese blend and stir to combine.
 Or if vegan, use a soy blend of cheeses.

 Serve immediately.
 I can’t rave enough about how wonderful this cobbler tasted.
 Traditionally, we think cobblers must be sweet and have fruit.
 This recipe goes against the grain, but wow, did it turn out terrific!